One Big Beautiful Bill Act (OBBBA):

 On July 4, 2025, the One Big Beautiful Bill Act was signed into law, introducing significant changes to federal student aid programs.
 Beginning July 1, 2026, several important changes will reshape how students and families pay for higher education.
 We are actively reviewing the legislation and will continue to share updates as additional guidance becomes available from the U.S. Department of Education and other relevant authorities.

-Below is a summary of what we know so far, what these changes may mean for you, and the steps you can take to begin preparing.
-The information on this page is provided to help students and families navigate and prepare for the changes to federal student aid programs.
-While based on our good-faith understanding of the changes to come, we are still awaiting official guidance, and this information is subject to change at any time.
+Below is a summary of what these changes may mean for you, and the steps you can take.
+The information on this page is provided to help students and families navigate the changes to federal student aid programs.

 General Eligibility Updates